 - Scottish Power

 The scheme was originally established in 2013.
-It is currently in its third iteration, ECO3, which will last until March 2022.
+It was in its third iteration, ECO3, which lasted until March 2022.
 ECO4 will follow.
 This fourth version is currently in consultation.

 The Affordable Heat Obligation is a core tenet of the ECO scheme.
 Apart from implementing carbon-reducing measures such as central heating and cavity wall insulation, the Affordable Warmth Obligation also grants boiler grants to repair or replace broken boilers.

 It is estimated that up to 2.5 million people could be eligible for boiler grants in the UK.
 These grants are available to anyone who is eligible.

 The ECO3 scheme requires energy suppliers to the UK of medium and large sizes to comply with an obligation known as the Home Heating Cost Reduction Obligation.
 This obligation, according to OFGEM, requires suppliers to encourage the installation of measures that result in financial savings on energy bills like the ones mentioned (ie. Insulation and heating systems

 Your eligibility for a grant under ECO3 or Energy Company Obligation is determined by your income and whether or not they are available to you.
 This list includes:

 - Armed Forces Independence Payment

 - Attendance Allowance

 - Carer’s allowance